The 1.55 million km2 area of the Ross Sea in the Southern Ocean in Antarctica will become a marine protected area (MPA) from December 2017.

 While Norway-based Aker BioMarine does not fish in these areas, the company’s executive vice president of Krill sales Sigve Nordrum told us it was the “million dollar question” whether one of its fishing patches called ‘sector 48’ would become an MPA as had also been proposed.

-The Ross Sea protected area follows CCAMLR's 2009 establishment of the world’s first high-seas MPA in the South Orkney Islands southern shelf, a region covering 94,000 km
+The Ross Sea protected area follows CCAMLR's 2009 establishment of the world’s first high-seas MPA in the South Orkney Islands southern shelf, a region covering 94,000 km2 in the South Atlantic.

 However this falls short of recommendations from academia that a third of the world’s oceans be designated protected.